FourteenBrush/MathExpressionParser/README.md

 assert result == 4;
 ```

-Functions cannot be overloaded, but you can define a function which accepts a variable amount of arguments.
+Functions cannot be overloaded, but you can define a function that accepts a variable amount of arguments.
-PS: don't actually do this, there is already a builtin sum function:
+PS: don't actually do this, there is already a built-in sum function:
 ```java
 /*
  * This inserts a function called 'add' that returns the sum of all of its arguments.